nihalbaig0/Bertelsmann-Scholarship---Introduction-to-AI-in-Business-Nanodegree-Program-2020/README.md

 - It really depends on the problem you are solving and the data available to solve that problem.

 Need for deep learning vs traditional ML
 - Deep learning outperforms with large datasets.
-ML will worl better with smaller datasets.
+ML will work better with smaller datasets.
 - Deep learning techniques will require more powerful infrastructure.
 - Deep learning is about learning features rather than manually engineering them
 - Deep learning shines when applied to complex/multidimensinal problems: image classification, natural language processing, speech recognition.